-- 6.2.1 The key issues of concern to those with a financial interest in the level of payments from the insolvency estate will commonly be: - The work the trustee anticipates will be done, and why that work is necessary; - The anticipated cost of that work, including any expenses expected to be incurred in connection with it; - Whether it is anticipated that the work will provide a financial benefit to creditors, and if so what anticipated benefit (or if the work provided no direct financial benefit, but was required by statute); - The work actually done and why that work was necessary; - The actual costs of the work, including any expenses incurred in connection with it, as against any estimate provided: - Whether the work has provided a financial benefit to creditors, and if so what benefit (or if the work provided no direct financial benefit, but was required by statute). - 6.2.2 When providing information about payments, fees and expenses, the trustee should do so in a way which facilitates clarity of understanding of these key issues.
+- 6.2.1 The key issues of concern to those with a financial interest in the level of payments from the insolvency estate will commonly be: - The work the trustee anticipates will be done, and why that work is necessary; - The anticipated payment for that work; - Whether it is anticipated that the work will provide a financial benefit to creditors, and if so what anticipated benefit (or if the work provided no direct financial benefit, but was required by statute); - The work actually done and why that work was necessary; - The actual payment for the work, as against any estimate provided; - Whether the work has provided a financial benefit to creditors, and if so what benefit (or if the work provided no direct financial benefit, but was required by statute). - 6.2.2 When providing information about payments from the bankrupt's estate, the trustee should do so in a way which clearly explains the key issues.
 Narrative explanations should be provided to support any numerical information supplied.
-Where it is practical to do so, the trustee should provide an indication of the likely return to creditors when seeking approval for the basis of his remuneration. - 6.2.3 When approval for a fixed amount or a percentage basis is sought, the trustee should explain why the basis requested is expected to produce a fair and reasonable reflection of the work that the trustee anticipates will be undertaken.
+Such an approach allows creditors and other interested parties to better recognise the nature of a trustee's role and the work they intend to undertake, or have undertaken, in accordance with the key issues. - 6.2.3 When approval for a set fee or a percentage basis is sought, the trustee should explain why the basis requested is expected to produce a fair and reasonable reflection of the work that the trustee anticipates will be undertaken.
+Where a set amount or a percentage basis is being used, an explanation should be provided of the direct costs included.
+The trustee should not seek to separately recover sums already included in a set amount or percentage basis fee and should be transparent in presenting any information.

-6.3 Fee estimates and subsequent reports
+6.3 Fee estimates